awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-asg.md

    1. Verify that your launch configuration supports all of the options that you are planning to use, and then choose **Next**\.

-1. On the **Configure instance launch options** page, under **Network**, for **VPC**, choose the VPC for the security groups that you specified in your launch configuration\.
-Launching instances using a combination of instance types and purchase options is not supported in EC2\-Classic\.
+1. On the **Configure instance launch options** page, under **Network**, for **VPC**, choose a VPC\.
+The Auto Scaling group must be created in the same VPC as the security group you specified in your launch configuration\.

 1. For **Availability Zones and subnets**, choose one or more subnets in the specified VPC\.
 Use subnets in multiple Availability Zones for high availability\.
-For more information about high availability with Amazon EC2 Auto Scaling, see [Distributing instances across Availability Zones](auto-scaling-benefits.md#arch-AutoScalingMultiAZ)\.
+For more information, see [Considerations when choosing VPC subnets](asg-in-vpc.md#as-vpc-considerations)\.

 1. Choose **Next**\.